AfSA’s leadership team comprises pioneers in space science and policy, dedicated to advancing Africa’s role in global space exploration.

 A graduate in geography with a DEA/Master II from the University of Yaoundé I, he also followed specialized training in remote sensing and GIS at CRASTE-LF in Rabat, consolidating his technical expertise.
 His professional career is marked by significant contributions to international and African initiatives in the field of Geospatial Information.

+Since 2011, he has been a member of the United Nations Expert Group on Global Geospatial Information Management (UN-GGIM) where he served as Co-Chair from 2018-2021.
 As Co-Chair of the United Nations High-Level Group on Integrated Geospatial Information Framework (UN-HLG-IGIF) since 2023, he has participated in the implementation of global strategies for better geospatial data management.
 He also holds leadership positions as Vice-Chair of the African Expert Committee on Geospatial Information Management (UN-GGIM Africa).

-A member of several international organizations, including the International Advisory Committee (IAC) of the United Nations Geospatial Knowledge and Innovation Center of Excellence in China, Mr. ISSERI is regularly invited to global forums and conferences to share his expertise.
+A member of several international organisations, including the International Advisory Committee (IAC) of the United Nations Geospatial Knowledge and Innovation Center of Excellence in China, Mr. ISSERI is regularly invited to global forums and conferences to share his expertise.
+He is recognized for his coordination skills, his mastery of advanced GIS tools and his strategic vision in the use of geospatial information for sustainable development.

 The Space Council receives political guidance from AU policy organs and shall make sure that the AU policy priorities are implemented.
 As well, The Council advise the said policy organs on space policy-related issues.
 The African Space Council shall report to the Assembly.
 The Specialized Technical Committee on Education, Science and Technology (STC-EST) shall provide overall strategic guidance and orientation to the Agency through the Space Council.
 This implies regular consultations with AU policy organs through their established statutory mechanisms and the preparation and participation of the AU statutory meetings.
 The Council will do, among others, the following: